-Note: The current Prime Minister of the United Kingdom in 2019 is The Rt Hon Theresa May MP.
+Note: The current Prime Minister of the United Kingdom in 2019 is the Rt Hon Boris Johnson MP.

 How do you receive a personal message from the Queen?
 British nationals can apply for certain special birthday or anniversary messages sent by telegram from HM The Queen of the United Kingdom.

 What is the rate for call charges and phone numbers in the United Kingdom?
 Check a list of different UK telephone rates that continues to grow.